-- (a) Suitable marbled murrelet habitat with at least a 60% probability of occupancy is assumed to have a high likelihood of marbled murrelet occupancy.
-It is currently assumed that 7 platforms per acre meets the 60% probability of occupancy.
-Without survey information, forest practices that will adversely impact this habitat may have a probable significant adverse impact on the environment. - (b) Within a marbled murrelet special landscape suitable marbled murrelet habitat with at least a 50% probability of occupancy is assumed to have a high likelihood of marbled murrelet occupancy.
-Without survey information, forest practices that will adversely impact this habitat may have a probable significant adverse impact on the environment. - (4) When determining whether a forest practice will have a probable significant adverse impact on the environment, the department shall, in consultation with the department of fish and wildlife, evaluate the impacts on the state-wide, regional (Southwest Washington, Olympic Peninsula, Hood Canal, North Puget Sound, South Puget Sound and South Cascades) and local (within the marbled murrelet detection area) marbled murrelet populations and associated habitats.
-The department should consider a variety of information including but not limited to survey data, habitat quality and patch size, the amount of edge in relation to the area of habitat, amount of interior habitat, distance from saltwater, detection rates, the amount and quality of habitat, the likelihood of predation and the recovery goals for the marbled murrelet.
+- (a) Suitable marbled murrelet habitat with at least a 60 percent probability of occupancy is assumed to have a high likelihood of marbled murrelet occupancy.
+It is currently assumed that seven platforms per acre meets the 60 percent probability of occupancy.
+Without survey information, forest practices that will adversely impact this habitat may have a probable significant adverse impact on the environment. - (b) Within a marbled murrelet special landscape suitable marbled murrelet habitat with at least a 50 percent probability of occupancy is assumed to have a high likelihood of marbled murrelet occupancy.
+It is currently assumed that five platforms per acre meets the 50 percent probability of occupancy.
+Without survey information, forest practices that will adversely impact this habitat may have a probable significant adverse impact on the environment. - (4) The adjacent forested area within 300 feet of "suitable marbled murrelet habitat" described in subsections (2) and (3) of this section is assumed to be necessary for buffering potentially occupied habitat as defined in WAC 222-16-080 (1)(h)(v).
+This additional information on the forested area within 300 feet of "suitable habitat" is necessary for the department to evaluate the environmental impact of the forest practice.
+Without survey information, forest practices that will adversely impact this buffer may have a probable significant adverse impact on the environment. - (5) When determining whether a forest practice will have a probable significant adverse impact on the environment, the department shall, in consultation with the department of fish and wildlife, evaluate the impacts on the state-wide, regional (Southwest Washington, Olympic Peninsula, Hood Canal, North Puget Sound, South Puget Sound and South Cascades) and local (within the marbled murrelet detection area) marbled murrelet populations and associated habitats.
+The department should consider a variety of information including, but not limited to, survey data, habitat quality and patch size, the amount of edge in relation to the area of habitat, amount of interior habitat, distance from saltwater, detection rates, the amount and quality of habitat, the likelihood of predation and the recovery goals for the marbled murrelet.

-(5) The platform assumptions set forth above are based on regional data.
+(6) The platform assumptions set forth above are based on regional data.
 Applicants or others may submit information to the department which was gathered in conjunction with a marbled murrelet survey agreement with the department of fish and wildlife, and other reliable information that is more current, or specific to the platform numbers in the marbled murrelet suitable habitat definition.
 The department shall use such information in making its determinations under this section where the department finds, in consultation with the department of fish and wildlife, that the information is more likely to be valid for a particular WRIA or physiographic province.
 If the department does not use the information, it shall explain its reasons in writing to the applicant.